-GENERAL GOAL: The main goal of this training module is to train teachers on the use of the 3D medical library "Ale3xandria", thus assisting them to make efficient use of its resources in the field of health teaching.
-LEARNING The learning outcomes of this training module are: OUTCOMES: • Participants will know the Al3xandria library and how to make use of it and its resources. • Participants will be able to identify the Digital Learning Objects (DLOs) and the different elements that they are composed of. • Participants will become familiar with the three-dimensional reconstruction of human anatomy in the health sector.
-Participants will gain new perspectives in the study and diagnosis of multiple pathologies. • Participants will increase their critical thinking and analysis.
+GENERAL The main goal of this training module is to train teachers on the use of GOAL: efficient use of its resources in the field of health teaching.
+LEARNING OUTCOMES: The learning outcomes of this training module are: Participants will know the Al3xandria library and how to make use of it and its resources.
+Participants will be able to identify the Digital Learning Objects (DLOs) and the different elements that they are composed of.
+Participants will become familiar with the three-dimensional reconstruction of human anatomy in the health sector.
+Participants will gain new perspectives in the study and diagnosis of multiple pathologies.
+Participants will increase their critical thinking and analysis.
 METHODS The methods to be implemented for the training module are: Presentations (PPTs).
 Self-study and self-assessment.
-Online course and face-to-face training. • Polls and questionnaires (Kahoot, Quizizz and Mentimeter).
-DURATION: 2 hours RESOURCES The resources needed to provide this training module are: NEEDED Internet (Wi-Fi network) and computers.
-Access to the online platform "Ale3xandria library" and supporting materials supporting materials.Digital projector and digital whiteboard.
-Speakers, headphones, papers and pens. s opeakers, neuaphones, papers and pens.
-SCENARIO FOR FACE TO FACE SECTION 1: HOW TO ACCESS TO THE LIBRARY (1 hour) TRAINING Activity 1: Presentation of the training module.
+Online course and face-to-face training.
+Polls and questionnaires (Kahoot, Quizizz and Mentimeter).
+DURATION: 2 hours RESOURCES NEEDED The resources needed to provide this training module are: Internet (Wi-Fi network) and computers.
+Access to the online platform "Ale3xandria library" and supporting materials.
+Digital projector and digital whiteboard.
+Speakers, headphones, papers and pens.
+SCENARIO FOR FACE TO FACE TRAINING SECTION 1: HOW TO ACCESS TO THE LIBRARY (1 hour) Activity 1: Presentation of the training module.
 Main goal, objectives, target groups and learning outcomes It will consist of a presentation of the training module explaining what it will be about, the main objectives, its target audience and the learning outcomes expected at the end of the module.
 It will provide learners with a higher understanding of what they will learn and do during the module.

-Activity 2: Introduction to the Al3xandria library: Context and main objectives
+Activity 2: Introduction to the Al3xandria library: C Context and l main objectives